eliocamp/spindler/README.md

 ```
 ````

 You can also use `this_thread$new_post()` inside your knitr document to add posts manually.

 When the document is done rendering, your thread with be published and shown in a browser window.

 **Be careful**!
-Since the rendering process runs on an independent session, you won't get the thread object.
+Since the rendering process runs on an independent session, you won't get the thread object back after rendering.
 This means that you cannot use `this_thread$destroy()` to remove all the new posts, you'll need to do it manually.
 That's why `thread$new()` has the safety argument `publish`.